 Important 2020 Notice

 We hope this message finds you safe and healthy.
-Our hearts are with everyone in the Great Lakes region during this difficult time.
-The challenges facing us are real and, in many cases, existential.
+Thank you for your continued support during this difficult time.
+The challenges facing us are real.
 Yet challenging moments remind us of what is important.
 At the Great Lakes Chamber Music Festival, we are grateful to have you as a member of our family.

-The “Visions & Revisions” theme of the 2020 Festival, encompassing artists and repertoire, is now planned to form the basis for the June 2021 Festival, essentially delaying the current Festival program one year.
-For 2020, dependent entirely on the progression of COVID-19, a late-August abbreviated Festival is under consideration in whatever form possible; details will follow when defined.
+The “Visions & Revisions” theme of the 2020 Festival, encompassing artists and repertoire to the extent possible, is now planned to form the basis for the June 2021 Festival, essentially delaying the current Festival program by one year.

 While society is on pause, our human desire to gather together and experience the art of live music continues to inspire.
-We are exploring all options for sharing live music in some form with you, our Festival family.
-In the coming weeks we should have a better picture of what is possible through the end of August.
-Our planning will continue to place the health and safety of our patrons and musicians first.
+We are focused on bringing you high-quality virtual chamber music for the remainder of 2020, but we are exploring all options for sharing live music in 2021.

 During these trying times, your generosity will help us more than ever to ensure the arts remain strong and intact with an optimistic future.
 Please consider making a contribution today.
 Your gift will enable great chamber music to return to our community when it is safe.
 When it finally does, we hope you will come and join us.

 Thank you for being part of our Festival family.

 The Board of Directors and Staff of the Great Lakes Chamber Music Festival